oscarrock/hackintosh-msi-gf63-thin-9SC/README.md

 - Battery drains fast!
 (VERY IMPORTANT TO FIX!)
 - Fan control ( Heat from the cores!)
 - HDMI
+- Touchpad (Touchpad is working but it has no scrolling with two fingers.)

 I´ll make an step by step for myself and anyone interested in this.